npgrosser/logseq-diagrams-as-code/README.md

 # Logseq - Diagrams as Code

-Plugin that lets you create diagrams (and other visualization) from textual representation (aka 'Diagrams as Code') within Logseq
+Plugin that lets you create diagrams (and other visualizations) from textual representation (aka 'Diagrams as Code') within Logseq

 ![Demo](demo.gif)